-Gateway Church serves as the campus church for the university and offers multiple opportunities for spiritual development.
-A large number of specialized and small group ministries for singles, married couples, and families are available through the church.
-Students are encouraged to be involved and learn about all that Gateway has to offer during their time at The King's.
+TKU has several small discipleship groups hosted by faculty and students that encourage connection and spiritual growth.
+Gateway Church also offers several specialized and small group ministries for singles, married couples, and families.
+Students are encouraged to be involved and learn about all of their small group options of during their time at The King's.